lwjohnst86/analyzing-cohorts-course/chapter1.md

 key: bb64056fa8
 ```

 What cohort study design is the Framingam study?
+You should be able to determine the type based on the variables and the data in the `framingham` dataset.

 `@instructions`

 - Prospective
 - Retrospective

 `@hint`

+- Is there a time column in the dataset?
+- Did the participants have the disease when the study started?

 `@pre_exercise_code`
 ```{r}